 If you haven’t heard of Selene yet, it was about time.
-She has written and co-authored more than two dozen books, is a frequent contributor to Runner’s World, Women’s Health, and Shape magazines and, dishes out training advice monthly as Bicycling magazine’s “FitChick.”
-Her book, “The Bicycling Big Book of Cycling for Women: Everything You Need to Know for Whatever, Whenever, and Wherever You Ride” includes advices regarding hormones and exercise performance, cycling while menstruating, cycling while pregnant, how menopause affects your training, and how specific parts of the female body are affected by cycling.
-This one just went on my kindle shelf.
-Selene’s advices suit feminine physique as well as, masculine.
-She writes about nutrition, cycling fitness and pretty much anything that relates to pedaling and health.
+She has written and co-authored more than two dozen books, is a frequent contributor to Runner’s World, Women’s Health, and Shape magazines, and dishes out training advice monthly as Bicycling magazine’s “FitChick.”
+Her book, “The Bicycling Big Book of Cycling for Women: Everything You Need to Know for Whatever, Whenever, and Wherever You Ride” includes advice regarding hormones and exercise performance, cycling while menstruating, cycling while pregnant, how menopause affects your training, and how specific parts of the female body are affected by cycling.
+Selene’s advice suit feminine physique as well as, masculine.
+She writes about nutrition, cycling fitness, and pretty much anything that relates to pedalling and health.
 For beginners and for seasoned cyclists.
 Selene lives and breathes cycling; her no-fluff writing style, authenticity and most of all, efficiency, is what will make you hear her voice in the noise of clickbaits, worn out motivational speeches and bikinis.

 Her twitter profile says – “Bicycling mag calls me the Fit Chick.
 Others call me other things.
 I like to call myself so I can hear my bitchen ringback.”
-Seems like she doesn’t take herself too seriously, which is quite refreshing, yet, she definitely takes cycling seriously.
+Seems like she doesn’t take herself too seriously which is quite refreshing yet, she definitely takes cycling seriously.
 Recently, she experimented with alternative protein sources.
 Insects.
-I could totally imagine her powering up a hill, shafts of sun light celebrating her scientifically sculptured body, popping a cricket without blinking.
-Selene, in her own words, searches “for events/goals that capture my imagination and set myself to accomplishing them.“ And, she does, indeed.
-Her “feminist approach” is pretty much disregarding any kind of ideas of what men and women can and cannot do.
+I could totally imagine her powering up a hill, shafts of sunlight celebrating her scientifically sculptured body, popping a cricket without blinking.
+Selene, in her own words, searches “for events/goals that capture my imagination and set myself to accomplishing them.“ And she does, indeed.
+Her “feminist approach” is disregarding any kind of ideas of what men and women can and cannot do.
 It’s feminism without feminism.

 Kate of Bikes&Humans: What cycling means for you?